Follow The InnKeeper on:

 I want someone...

 This was once described as "prose meets laundry list", and I like that.
 I have an essay elaborating more about what I want in a relationship in my Writings category of the Projects section.
+I also have a whole page on what kinds of commitments I make in my relationships since I do not commit to sexual exclusivity.
 My sweetie has also written some very good articles on what he looks for in relationship partners and how he does relationships that pretty closely resembles my wants and methods, only he says it better than I do:

 The bottom line is that I treat each of my partners with respect and consideration.
 I make choices about my life based upon how they will affect my other partners and whether the consequences (or results, if you prefer) of my choices are ones I am prepared to live with.
 I discuss with each of my partners the needs and desires of each individually and work out problems as they arise.
 I choose to not date anyone who self-identifies as monogamous and I prefer not to date people who are willing to date anyone who self-identifies as monogamous.
 I maintain scrupulous health records and try to keep up to date with the latest sexual health information.
 I take slightly more risks to my own health when I have only myself to affect.
 I prefer to have direct communication with my partners' other partners' and lacking that tends to cause me extreme distress, but the amount of talking we have to do depends on what is most natural for each person.
 Choosing to live with someone or not, share finances, be "casual", the amount of time shared, how many nights we sleep over, what kind of activities we share, all is decided on an individual basis according to what each partner wants and what each relationship wants.
 Unfortunately, the answer to most questions about my specific relationships tends to be "depends upon the relationship".